EasyCorp/EasyAdminBundle/doc/security.rst

 Restricting Access with Expressions
 -----------------------------------

+.. versionadded:: 4.9.0

+    The Expressions support was introduced in EasyAdmin 4.9.0.

 The `Symfony ExpressionLanguage component`_ allows to define complex configuration logic using simple expressions.
 In EasyAdmin, all ``setPermission()`` methods allow to pass not only a string with some security role name (e.g. ``ROLE_ADMIN``)